nickzoic/nick.zoic.org/art/qr-codes-advice/index.md

 [project for a large agricultural client](https://nick.zoic.org/art/osdc-2015-hobart/), a producer of mushrooms.
-Mushrooms are fascinating things in their own right but this project was all about the logistics of mushroom delivery: how to get the right palette of mushrooms to the right place at the right time.
+Mushrooms are fascinating things in their own right but this project was all about the logistics of mushroom delivery: how to get the right pallet of mushrooms to the right place at the right time.

 In this particular project, there was a divide between production facilities and a separate, SAP ERP system.
 Palettes were produced in one system but warehousing